 Here’s my advice: The best gift (if you can afford it) is to give a gift card to each flight attendant.
 I often carry $5 Starbucks gift cards in my carry-on to give to people who I meet along my travels that go above and beyond but it’s expensive.
 Chocolates are probably the easiest, cheapest and sweetest (pun intended) option.

-The Federal Aviation Administration (FAA) just released an episode of The Air Up There podcast about “Give Thanks This Holiday Season” and they interviewed the same Sara Nelson mentioned above, who is also a flight attendant (AA).
+The Federal Aviation Administration (FAA) last year released an episode of The Air Up There podcast about “Give Thanks This Holiday Season” and they interviewed Sara Nelson, the International President of the Association of Flight Attendants.
 Sara was asked, “how can passengers throughout the holiday season thank their crew?”

 Sara replied, “Oh, wow!
 You know what, kind words go a really long way.
 So if you remember to do that, when you step on the plane, take a minute to look up from your phone and say hello.
 Greet the flight attendants.
 And on your way out, thank them and just be thoughtful about that.
 Look around and see if you can help in any way.
 But also what I would say is, you know, flight attendants love chocolate.”

 I used to bring boxes of chocolates but when I started traveling more frequently it became expensive and took up too much space in my carry-on.
 So now I usually carry bags of Hershey Kisses.
-I like them because they’re individually wrapped and don’t contain nuts.
+I like them because they’re inexpensive, individually wrapped, don’t contain nuts and almost universally liked.
 Costco also sells Godiva dark chocolate ganache hearts that are delicious, inexpensive and a step up from Hershey’s.

 Ideally, I carry three bags.
 One for the gate agents, one for the flight attendants and one for myself (just kidding about the latter).
-If I’m traveling with my kids, the third bag goes to the pilots since they love visiting the cockpit and it’s an easy way for them to get invited up.
+If I’m traveling with my kids, the third bag goes to the pilots since they love visiting the cockpit and they often get invited up.

-If the flight attendant at the door isn’t friendly (which is rare), then I will give it to the one closest to my seat when I place my bags in the overhead compartment.
-I’ve given chocolates well over 100 times and I think only once did the FA’s not thank me profusely.
+If the flight attendant at the door isn’t friendly (which is rare), then I will give it to the flight attendant closest to my seat when I place my bags in the overhead compartment.
+I’ve given chocolates well over 100 times and I think only once did the flight attendant not thank me profusely.
 Almost always, multiple flight attendants will come up during the flight to thank me, which is ironic because I’m trying to thank them.

-When I flew last week between JFK and LAX, I was in the airline club lounge trying to find options for my severely delayed flight.
+When I flew last November between JFK and LAX, I was in the airline club lounge trying to find options for my severely delayed flight.
 I spent some time with one of the agents in there and at the end of her diligent work, I busted out a bag of Hershey Kisses and she was flabbergasted.
-She was so appreciative and when I walked out an hour later she came up to me an handed me a couple of American Airlines amenity kits, which had masks and sanitizer.
+She was so appreciative and when I walked out an hour later she came up to me an handed me a couple of American Airlines amenity kits.
 It was unnecessary but just goes to show how happy you can make someone with a simple and inexpensive act of kindness.

 So this year, let’s do something nice for the gate agents and flight attendants.
-After the year they’ve had, they could use being showered with chocolate.
+After the last couple of years they’ve had, they will surely appreciate being showered with gifts.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.